I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 Catching The Technology Bug

-My junior role at New Science was eye-opening: I got to assist their analysts – including – including digerati Jerry Michalski – in studying the business implications of advanced technologies such as neural networks, expert systems, C.A.S.E. and image processing for such blue-chip companies as American Express and McDonald’s.
+My junior role at New Science was eye-opening.
+I got to assist their analysts – including Ken Sonenclar, Bruce Barlag, Jerry Michalski, John Popolizio, and Bill Martorelli – in studying the impact of advanced technologies such as neural networks, expert systems, C.A.S.E. and image processing for such blue-chip companies as American Express and McDonald’s.

-From there I joined Digital Information Group (DIG) – led by the sharp husband and wife team Jeff Silverstein and Maureen Fleming along with Chris Elwell.
+From there I joined Digital Information Group (DIG) – led by the sharp husband and wife team Jeff Silverstein (amazing at analytics) and Maureen Fleming (awesome marketer) along with Chris Elwell (folksy manager).

 We published the Software Industry Bulletin (for software executives) and Information Industry Bulletin (for publishers of online services, textbooks, encyclopedias and CD-ROMs.).